 Sonicare in my opinion has always offered the more complete and refined package, and this remains true when comparing the iO and the DiamondClean Smart.

 Oral-B have really upped their game with the iO.
-It is sleeker, more refined, with innovative touches and significantly better battery life.
+It is sleeker, more refined, and has innovative touches.
 In many ways, it challenges the DiamondClean Smart more than any other toothbrush ever has.

 But, for me at least the DiamondClean is the one to go for.
 It feels slightly more worthy of the premium price that both these products command.